sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

 Every class filter has suffixes _ex_ and _in_ meaning classes exclusion and inclusion accordingly.

-If you want to parse classess with specific codes only use '_class_code_list_in_' filter.
+If you want to parse classes with specific codes only use '_class_code_list_in_' filter.
 For instance `$filters['class_code_list_in'] = [2, 3]` will make **Parser** to process only classes with their codes **2** and **3**.
 Or if you want to parse every but the classes with codes **2** and **3** then use '_class_code_list\_**ex**_' filter the same way.